BochraMira/GenreGenie-Movie_Genre_Classification-/README.md

 ## Features
 - **Genre Classification**: Users can input a movie description, and the system will predict the genre using a trained deep learning model.
-- **Movie Cards**: Users can browse through various movie cards with details like title, genre, and synopsis, and search for specific movies.
+- **Movie Cards**: Users can browse through various movie cards with details like title, and genre, and search for specific movies.
 - **User Accounts**: By creating an account, users can save their favorite movie cards for easy access later.
 - **Recommendation System**: On the "Predict Genre" page, users can input a description, receive a genre prediction, and get movie recommendations based on the predicted genre.